MNCodes1/Phase-1-Code-Challenge--WK1/README.md

 github.com/MNCodes1

 ### License
-The content of this site is licensed under the MIT license.
+The content of this site is licensed under the MIT license Copyright (c) 2025.